Best Value

 – ¾ inch (large, with 12″ long pipe)

-– ⅝ inch (for side by side refrigerators without an ice maker in the freezer).
+– ⅝ inch (for side-by-side refrigerators without an ice maker in the freezer).

 If the model you want to buy doesn’t have the correct fittings, you may need to take a trip to the hardware store to buy an adaptor.